org-alterhen/alterhen-gatsby/src/pages/about/index.md

 ### What is Hic et Nunc?

-The art platform Hic et Nunc takes its name from the Latin phrase meaning “here and now”, and is often abbreviated to ‘HEN’ or ‘H=N’.
+The art platform <a target="_blank" href="https://hicetnunc.xyz">Hic et Nunc</a> takes its name from the Latin phrase meaning “here and now”, and is often abbreviated to ‘HEN’ or ‘H=N’.
 Created by Rafael Lima, a former social scientist from Brazil, as a “social laboratory” in March 2021, the platform exists as an eco-friendly, artist-friendly alternative to the vastly more expensive and environmentally damaging NFT platforms.

 Since launch, HEN has seen an unprecedented growth curve, with more than 300,000 NFTs listed and more than 10,000 active daily users.